Samuelsen1/Tech-Writing-Samples/README.md

 ## 3. Track Medication
 This feature helps the user to
-* View the types of medication being taking.
+* View the types of medication being taken.
 * View daily dose of each medication.
 * Report observable side effects.